2026 Leadership: From Outstanding to Influential.

 From Blueprint to Action

-The principles of Empowered Realism and Ethical Leadership are not just for high-altitude heroes; they are valuable blueprints for anyone, anywhere.
+The principles of Empowered Realism and Ethical Leadership are not just for global heroes; they are valuable blueprints for anyone, anywhere.
 These lessons can be applied immediately to create change at any stage of life and in any environment—from an organization to a government, a local community, or even within your personal life.

 -